A Software Supplement for OEE

-The company had first been using Microsoft Word and ERP entry forms to track uptime performance, then moved to an Excel-based OEE tracking system.
+The company had first been using Microsoft Word and ERP entry forms to track uptime performance, then moved to an Excel-based Overall Equipment Effectiveness (OEE) tracking system.
 These solutions were neither real-time nor capable of capturing detailed downtime information.
 Though the system did finally establish necessary Key Performance Indicator (KPI) goals, they were difficult to maintain, often resulting in miscalculations and extended time in verifying results.

 “Under that system, what was recorded often depended on who was recording the information, and what they wanted to record,” says Dan Burkett, Manager, Factory Automation.
 “When the method of recording the information is subjective and varies from employee to employee, then the way it is ultimately used to make improvements throughout the business is also subjective, not uniform.”

 Need to upgrade

 Pharmavite recognized that it needed to find and implement a better system to calculate OEE.
-This would allow the company then to see what was happening on the shop floor, react accordingly, and cross-reference across historical data.
+This would allow the company to see what was happening on the shop floor, react accordingly, and cross-reference across historical data.
 With this type of OEE solution, management could then mix and match uniformly recorded pieces of information—instead of finding themselves comparing apples to oranges—to get a true picture of what was going on in one area versus another.